smoke11/pudviewer/README.md

 Copy spritesheets to sprites folder in same dir as jar.
 Orcs spritesheets to orcs subfolder, Human spritesheets to human subfolder. (i.e. folderwithjar/sprites/human)

+Maps can be found in several places, i.e. http://www.angelfire.com/mi/TheRingOfShadows/war2puds.html

+Run MainClass in pudviewer to run program.

 All rights belong to their respective owners.